Multi-photon entanglement and interferometry: Quantum communication

-Figure \ref{swapsetup} is a schematic drawing of the Pan \emph{et al.} (1998) experimental setup.
-As in the Innsbruck teleportation experiment, only the anti-symmetric Bell-state $\left\vert \psi^{-}\right\rangle _{23}$ was identified experimentally.
-Afterwards, according to the entanglement swapping scheme, photon 1 and 4 should be projected into the same entangled state $\left\vert \psi^{-}\right\rangle _{14}$.
-This entanglement was verified by analyzing the polarization correlations between photons 1 and 4 conditioned on coincidences between the detectors of the Bell-state analyzer.
-At the variable polarization direction $\Theta$, the correlations should show two sine curves as a function of $\Theta$ which are $90^{\circ}$ out of phase.
-The observed sinusoidal behavior (the interference pattern) of the coincidence rates has a visibility of $0.65$ which clearly surpasses the 0.5 limit of a classical value.
-A later experiment (Pan \textit{et al}., 2001a) resulted with visibility of $\sim0.79$, which is sufficient for violating Bell's inequality for photons 1 and 4, even though these two photons never interacted directly.
-Such a test was performed by Jennewein \textit{et al}.
-(2002) and the inequality was violated by the factor of $1.211\pm0.045$, i.e., by 4.6 standard deviations.
+The above scheme was realized using an SPDC source as shown in Fig.~\ref{swapsetup}, by Pan \textit{et al.} (1998).
+As in the Innsbruck teleportation experiment, only the anti-symmetric Bell-state $\left\vert \psi^{-}\right\rangle _{23}$ was detectable in this Bell-state measurement.
+After such a detection event, signaled by a coincidence behind the BS, according to the entanglement swapping rules, photon 1 and 4 is projected into the same entangled state $\left\vert \psi^{-}\right\rangle _{14}$.
+This entanglement was tested by analyzing the polarization correlations between photons 1 and 4 conditioned on coincidences between the detectors of the Bell-state analyzer.
+When varying the analysis angle $\Theta$ for the photons going to detector $D_4$, the coincidences with $D_1^+$ and $D_1^-$ should follow two complementary sine curves in dependence on $\Theta$.
+The observed sinusoidal behavior (the interference pattern) of the coincidence rates had a visibility of $0.65(2)$, which clearly surpasses the 0.5 limit for a classical interference for coincidence measurements.
+A later experiment (Pan \textit{et al}., 2001a) achieved a visibility of $\sim 0.84$, which is sufficient for violating a Bell inequality (the threshold is 0.71) for photons 1 and 4.
+Further advancements were achieved by Jennewein \textit{et al}.
+(2002) by implementing a 2-state Bell-analyzer.
+Using a fiber coupler an ideal spatial mode-overlap was obtained.
+A Bell-inequality, for measurements on photons 1 and 4, was violated by the factor of $1.211(45)$, i.e., by 4.6 standard deviations.

-Experimental entanglement swapping is a further demonstration of teleportation, i.e., teleportation of quantum mechanically undefined state.
-A test of Bell's inequality involving swapping entanglement has some appealing feature, except from being an \textquotedblleft event-ready\textquotedblright \ one.
-We could even perform it in a delayed-choice mode, as suggested by Peres (2000) and realized by Jennewein \textit{et al}.
+A test of Bell's inequality involving swapping of entanglement has some appealing features, aside from being an \textquotedblleft event-ready\textquotedblright \ one\footnote{A successful BSM measurement defines the ensemble of photon pairs, $1$ and $4$, which are subject to a Bell test.}.
+In addition, it can be performed in a delayed-choice mode, as suggested by Peres (2000) and realized by Jennewein \textit{et al}.
 (2002).
 In such an experiment one delays the instant of time at which the Bell-state measurement is performed on photons 2 and 3.
 Thus entanglement between photons 1 and 4 in subensembles associated with a specific result for 2 and 3, is revealed, \textit{a posteriori}, after they have already been measured and may no longer exist.
+Most recently, an experiment with active switching and space-like separation of the relevant decision was carried out by Ma et al. (2011).